 One day, I noticed she was crying in camel pose.
 Everyone went into child’s pose, afterward, where our faces are lowered to the ground.
 When I cued the class to move again, into the next pose, this woman stayed down.
 I noticed that her tears had turned to a kind of quiet and slow weeping.

 This has happened before in my classes.
 It has happened to me.
 But I was surprised when a few minutes later, the woman stood back up again.
 She followed the cues and did a few more poses with all of us.
-And then, all on her own, she went back into camel pose and stayed there for a very long time.
+And then, all on her own, she went back into camel pose.
+She stayed there for a very long time.

 It wasn’t until weeks later that she and I processed this together.
 We were able to process not just that day but all the slow weeks and months that had come ahead of it.
 Yoga works that way.
 There are obvious and sudden moments of epiphany.
 But there is also consistent, day after day subtlety and the basic willingness to show up.

 She told me much of what I myself had seen: that she felt a powerful kind of concentration in yoga, and sometimes just moving from one posture to another felt inexpressibly good to her.
 She noticed how her breathing had changed and grown more steady and free, and said this was true especially in class, but was showing up in her life off the mat as well.
+She found herself watching the breath in moments of intense conversation, or to release her tension at stoplights.
 She said that her arms and her legs began to have energy in them, and it was like there was a burning, fiery power right behind her belly button as well.

 In talking about what happened the day she cried, she shrugged.
 She said it was ‘weird’.
 She had begun to feel very dizzy.
 Her heart began to race and her vision blurred, as if there were dust motes in her eyes.
-Her whole chest and throat began to feel hot, “full of heat, it really kind of hurt”.
+Her whole chest and throat began to feel hot.
 She felt she was going to pass out.
-Then she realized she was crying, and felt ‘relief’ that we were going into child’s pose afterwards.
+Then she realized she was crying, and felt relief that we were going into child’s pose afterwards, and realized the sensations of heat and mild ‘pain’ were exactly the same thing as her emotions, expressed through her salty tears.

 But what happened, later, I asked?
 Why did you decide to go back into the pose?